 - Delivering a leading customer experience

-- Digitising Lloyds Banking Group and it's subsidiaries (the 'Group')
+- Digitising Lloyds Banking Group and its subsidiaries (the 'Group')

 - Maximising the Group's capabilities

-- · Transforming ways of working
+- Transforming ways of working

-Through our strategy we have focused on transforming ourselves into a digitised, simple, low risk, customer focused, UK general insurance provider, offering home insurance insurance marketed primarily under the Lloyds Bank, Bank of Scotland and Halifax brands and sold predominantly through direct channels, Lloyds Banking Group distributors and corporate partnerships.
-The Company is focused on investing in the growth of its customer base and ensuring policyholder obligations are met, while at the same time ensuring the Company is managed to maximise capital efficiency and returns for its shareholder and Insurance.
-To support this, the Company is focused on the following key performance indicators (see Key performance indicators section below):
+As part of the Insurance strategy the Company has been closed to new business but continues to focus on servicing existing renewal customers for home and creditor insurance.
+Accordingly, the Company is focused on ensuring policyholder obligations are met, while at the same time ensuring the Company is managed to maximise capital efficiency and returns for its shareholder and Insurance.
+To support this, the Company is focused on the following key performance indicators:

-- · Net insurance premiums
+- Net insurance premiums

-- · Claims and loss adjustment expenses
+- Claims and loss adjustment expenses

-- · Combined ratio
+- Combined ratio

 - Solvency II Regulatory capital

-- · Liquidity position
+- Liquidity position